-This document was prepared by: NYISO Energy Market Operations
+Prepared By: NYISO Energy Market Operations

-New York Independent System Operator 10 Krey Blvd Rensselaer, NY 12144 (518) 356-6060 www.nyiso.com
+New York Independent System Operator 10 Krey Boulevard Rensselaer, NY 12144 (518) 356-6060 www.nyiso.com

-Disclaimer

-The information contained within this manual, along with the other NYISO manuals, is intended to be used for informational purposes and is subject to change.
-The NYISO is not responsible for the user's reliance on these publications or for any erroneous or misleading material.
+Disclaimer: The information contained within this manual, along with other NYISO manuals, is intended to be used for information purposes only, and is subject to change.
+The NYISO is not responsible for the user's reliance on these publications, or for any erroneous or misleading material.

-©Copyright 1999-2017 New York Independent System Operator
+©Copyright 1999-2018 New York Independent System Operator